Last Updated on March 26, 2023 by Dave Farquhar

 For someone else, it may keep the hobby challenging.
 It gives you something to look for when the machines themselves are hard to find.
 Vintage computer furniture turns up in thrift stores with surprising regularity.
 And of course you can find it at estate sales.

-In my other hobby of electric trains, I like to use period correct diecast vehicles on my layout.
+In my other hobby of electric trains, I like to use period correct diecast vehicles on my layout, and tin buildings that represent period correct architecture.
 I have a few 1980s diecasts because those specific diecasts mean something to me, but most of my diecasts are vintage toys the same age as my trains, which generally means Tootsietoys or similar.
 I also use vintage track when I can.
 It adds something to the layout.
+I think diecast vehicles of modern design tend to look more jarring next to decades-old trains.
+And when I can’t find something period correct, I try to find things that look era appropriate and takes inspiration from the past, such as figures dressed in era-appropriate apparel.

 Disadvantages of period correctness

 Of course there are some disadvantages too, in some cases.
 Newer items are usually cheaper.
 They may also be more reliable or faster or better made or more convenient.
 I don’t put vintage hard drives in my vintage computers, at least not permanently.
 I may put a drive in for testing or to set it up, but eventually, I’m going to put something more modern in it, based on an SD card or compact flash.
 It’s faster, quieter, and more reliable.
+It’s also much easier to find one to purchase.
 I didn’t mind the sound of 1980s hard drives when they were new, but I don’t like it now.
 I also usually use LCD displays.
 They’re nowhere near period correct for the gear I prefer, but I find them nicer to use.

 Temporary vs permanent